syncfusion-content/winui-docs/winui/Funnel-Chart/Segment-spacing.md

 # Segment spacing in WinUI Funnel Chart (SfFunnelChart)

-## Gap Ratio

-The gap between each segment using GapRatio property as in the following code example.
+The gap between each segment in the funnel chart can be set using the [GapRatio]() property.

 {% tabs %}